LLNL/merlin/docs/source/modules/introduction.rst

 *Merlin can quickly queue a lot of simulations.*

 How quickly?
-The figure below shows task queing rates when pushing :doc:`a simple workflow<./hello_world/hello_world>` on the `Quartz Supercomputer <https://hpc.llnl.gov/hardware/platforms/Quartz>`_ to 40 million samples.
+The figure below shows task queuing rates when pushing :doc:`a simple workflow<./hello_world/hello_world>` on the `Quartz Supercomputer <https://hpc.llnl.gov/hardware/platforms/Quartz>`_ to 40 million samples.
 This measures how quickly simulation ensembles of various